Factbox: Samsung's Lee leaves behind $21 billion wealth for inheritance

 Jay Y. Lee, de facto heir to the elder Lee, has stakes worth a total of about 7.2 trillion won in six of Samsung Group’s listed affiliates as of Friday’s closing, according to a Reuters calculation.

-The younger Lee has a 0.7% stake in Samsung Electronics and a 17.3% stake in Samsung C&T, the group’s de facto holding firm.
-He also owns a 9.2% stake in Samsung SDS, 1.5% in Samsung Engineering, and less than 0.1% of Samsung Life Insurance and Samsung Fire & Marine Insurance each, according to regulatory filings.
+The younger Lee has a 0.7% stake in Samsung Electronics and a 17.3% stake in Samsung C&T, the group's de facto holding firm.
+He also owns a 9.2% stake in Samsung SDS, 1.5% in Samsung Engineering 028050.KS, and less than 0.1% of Samsung Life Insurance and Samsung Fire & Marine Insurance 000810.KS each, according to regulatory filings.

 ($1 = 1,127.9500 won)